Open-Reviews/Mangrove/Mangrove_Review_Standard_v1.md

 - `client_uri` MUST be a correct URI corresponding to the resource the review originates from: website or app.
 - `display_name` MUST be a user specified name to be displayed of length less than 20.
 - `age` MUST be of Major type 0 (an unsigned integer) which SHOULD be the age of the reviewer of at most 200.
+- `experience_context` SHOULD be one of common contexts in which the reviewer primarily had experience with the subject:
+  - `business`
+  - `family` for experiences involving the whole family, typically with children
+  - `couple` for experiences as a romantic couple
+  - `friends` for experiences made together with one or more friends
+  - `solo` for experiences made alone
 - `openid` SHOULD be the openID associated with the reviewer of length less than 20.
 - `data_source` MUST be a correct URL of the data source if the information does not originate from the reviewer.
 - `issuer_index` MUST be of Major type 0 (an unsigned integer) which SHOULD be a unique index used by the reviewer, usually indicating a ranking in a list.
 MUST be at most the [JavaScript safe integer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/MAX_SAFE_INTEGER): 9007199254740991.